coverclock/com-diag-hazer/README.md

 * simplertk2bbase - configures an Ardusimple SimpleRTK2B board as a base.
 * simplertk2bquery - queries the configuration of an Ardusimple SimpleRTK2B board.
 * simplertk2brover - configures an Ardusimple SimpleRTK2B board as a rover.
+* sink - received forwarded UDP packets and display.
 * sirfstar4 - exercises any SiRF Star 4 device.
+* source - send UDP packets to the proxy to be forwarded.
 * talkers - processes a file of synthetic input.
 * ublox7 - exercises any Ublox 7 device.
 * ublox8 - exercises any Ublox 8 device.